If you're online a lot, you've probably heard of Reddit. The site used to say that it was the "front page of the internet," which is not a lie.

 This system makes it possible for more feedback to be given and gives people a reason to listen to your track.

-This is a great all around subreddits dedicated for improving your indie music!
+This is a great all-around subreddit dedicated to improving your indie music!

 r/edmproduction

-This subreddit is dedicated for the production of electronic music!
+This subreddit is dedicated to the production of electronic music!

 It has tons of conversations about electronic music, new releases, and the ins & outs of EDM production!